sirduney/dunes-cli/DUNES.md

 ##### Name

-Names consist of the letters A through Z and are between one and twenty-eight characters long.
-For example WHOLETTHEDUNESOUT is a dune name.
+Names consist of the letters `A` through `Z` and are between one and twenty-eight characters long.
+For example `WHOLETTHEDUNESOUT` is a dune name.

-Names may contain spacers, represented as bullets, to aid readability.
-WHOLETTHEDUNESOUT might be etched as WHO•LET•THE•DUNES•OUT.
+Names may contain spacers, represented as bullets, to aid readability. `WHOLETTHEDUNESOUT` might be etched as `WHO•LET•THE•DUNES•OUT`.

 The uniqueness of a name does not depend on spacers.
 Thus, a dune may not be etched with the same sequence of letters as an existing dune, even if it has different spacers.